Skip to contents

 As a list it contains at least the path and layout (see unfold for details).

 Depending on the graphics package pkg used, the returned list includes additional components.
 For pkg = "grid", this will be the whole plot as a grob (grid object).
-For pkg = "loon", this will be the whole plot as a
+For pkg = "loon", this will be the whole plot as a loon plot object as well as the toplevel tk object in which the plot appears.

 See also